Book order options

 The mission was going to be ECM.

-In the spring of 1946, a group of aviators and flight crewmen who had come from England, and the Azores, from the western Pacific, and from flight training bases in the United States, worked hard to form cohesive air units.
+In the winter of 1946, a group of aviators and flight crewmen who had come from England, and the Azores, from the western Pacific, and from flight training bases in the United States, worked hard to form a cohesive air unit.
 The place that they gathered was the Naval Air Station, Whidbey Island, Washington.
-The island was located in the Puget Sound and the specific field they trained at was called Ault Field.
-Three PB4Y-2 "Privateer" squadrons were formed, each with nine planes, all assigned to Fleet Air Wing Four (FAW-4).
-This Fleet Air Wing was functioning in the North Pacific in World War II with PBY seaplanes at Dutch Harbor, and later when Attu and Kiska were retaken form the Japanese, the operation of PV-1 squadrons from Attu.
+The island was located in the Puget Sound and the specific field they trained at was Ault Field.
+Three PB4Y-2 "Privateer" squadrons, VP-107, VP-110, and VP-120, each with nine planes, all assigned to Fleet Air Wing Four (FAW-4).

-The three new PB4Y-2 Privateer squadrons were VP-107, VP-110, and VP-120.
-Schedules called for intensive day and night training flights to be conducted in preparation for departure from NAS Whidbey Island, Washington,.
-One squadron at a time, on 3-month rotation assignments, would take up forward deployment duties in the Aleutian Island chain, and be home based at NAS Kodiak.
-The mission would have no precedent, though no one realized it at the time.
-Navy patrol squadrons had a new mission.
-Electronic Countermeasures.
-ECM.
-It was not an announced mission, and for us it just grew slowly.
+Schedules at NAS Shidbey Island,called for intensive day and night training flights to be conducted in preparation for departure one squadron at a time, on 3-month rotation assignments.While on forward deployment duties included flying the Aleutian Island chain, and be home based at NAS Kodiak.

-It was only later that I figured out that we were helping to define that new mission.
+It took time for us to realize that we were helping to define a new mission.
 I was assigned as a co-pilot for PPC Lt.
-Hugh Burris (he came from war duty at Dunkswell, England ,flying PB4Y-1s against the U-boats entering or leaving the Bay of Biscay), in VP-107, assigned to the crew of aircraft PB4Y-2 Bu.
+Hugh Burris (he came from war duty at Dunkswell, England ,flying PB4Y-1s against the U-boats entering or leaving the Bay of Biscay).
+In VP-107, we were assigned to the crew of aircraft PB4Y-2 Bu.
 No. 59645.
 Our first sqadron deployment would be Sept.
 1, 1946, and we would relieve VP-120 which had made its first deployment June 1, 1946.
-I have been fortunate that Malcolm Barker found this website, and has given me insights on VP-120 operations that corroborate (after the fact) my own notes used in preparattion of the book pictured above.
-Esnign Barker was not only co-piot/ navigator in VP-120, he was their Photo Officer.

 Flight time and flight experience marked some of our pilots for selection as Patrol Plane Commanders.
 The remaining officers would share duty as co-pilots and navigators.
-The latter would also deal with the increasingly technical orientation of the new mission requirements.
+The latter would also helpl with the increasingly technical orientation of the new mission requirements.
 These men (I was in this group) had not been trained for these new mission requirements, but the experience they were about to gain would form the basis for training future men and women who would become the specialists that we not only did not have but did not even realize were missing.
-New billet requirements were being defined on the job.

-For some of us, the operational flight experience that we gained in 1946-48 in the Aleutians came while we were really still learning to fly.
-At the Navy's patrol plane flight training bases at the Naval Air Station (NAS) Hutchinson, Kansas and then at the Naval Auxiliary Air Station (NAAS, auxiliary to Pensacola) North Whiting Field in Milton, Florida, I had added to my small number of flight hours.
-These hours came as copilot and as navigator in the Navy's PB4Y-2 Privateer aircraft.
+For some of us, the operational flight experience that we gained in 1946-48 in the Aleutians came while we were really still learning to fly. .
 When I arrived at NAS Whidbey Island, Washington, my flight log showed that 404.6 flying hours had been accumulated in single engine, twin-engine and four-engine planes at six Navy air bases, all in training.
 I was now beginning operational flying for the first time.
+And a lot of that time would be instrument flight.

-Here are just a few more details on the PB4Y-2 aircraft in which my operational training had been conducted and in which I was now assigned for "real" flying.
-The Privateer with a single tail (technically, a single vertical stabilizer which supports the plane's rudder) had evolved from Consolidated Aircraft's famed Liberator with its four engines and twin tails.
+Here are just a few more details on the PB4Y-2 The Privateer with a single tail (technically, a single vertical stabilizer which supports the plane's rudder) had evolved from Consolidated Aircraft's famed Liberator with its four engines and twin tails.
 The "Y" in PB4Y-2 was the Navy's alphabet designation for planes manufactured by Consolidated (which later became Consolidated Vultee Aircraft, short named Convair), and the "P" indicated a patrol plane.

 The Liberator, as originally configured for the U.S. Army Air Corps was, in Navy shorthand, a PB4Y-1.
 Both the 4Y-1 and the 4Y-2 were heavily defended with dual .50 cal. guns in nose and tail turrets, and crown and belly turrets.
 The Liberator engines had superchargers to take her to altitude.
 Significant changes were made to convert the Liberator to the Privateer and the Navy's 1944 intention was to optimize the new model as the best land-based, long range, Anti-Submarine Warfare (ASW) patrol aircraft that airframe, engine and electronics technology could create.

 The Navy design, the PB4Y-2, in addition to the change to a single tail from the Liberator's twin tails, added twin .50 cal. turrets in the waists to replace the Liberator's single gun waist blisters.
-I do not recall that our flight crews on Aleutian duty ever fired one of those guns.
 To provide the same stability and rudder steering action of the twin tail Liberator, the Privateer needed a single high vertical stabilizer/rudder combination.
 Although both the Liberator and the Privateer were equipped with four Pratt & Whitney R-1830 engines, design engineers had removed the Liberator's engine superchargers and replaced them (a weight replacement, not a functional one) with two stage blowers so that sustaining a 14,000-foot Air Traffic Control (ATC) assigned altitude clearance in a PB4Y-2 became a challenge whereas the Liberators regularly flew missions above 20,000 feet.
-The weight saved was quickly used up in other additions to the Navy patrol version of the aircraft. (with 'superchargers, piston engines employ air compressors to increase the mass flow rate of air into the cylinder which then can 'burn' more fuel and keep the engine producing more horsepower as an aircraft gets into higher altitude's more rarified air)
+The weight saved was quickly used up in other additions to the Navy patrol version of the aircraft.

 At NAS Whidbey, we inherited some of the North African based PB4Y-2 aircraft that made their World War II debut late in the European conflict.
-These had had their engine cowl flaps opened up so that the inside of the nacelles (nacelles are the front fairing that curves from vertical to horizontal, a sort of housing around a rotary aircraft engine) would stay cooler in the local desert heat.
+These had had their engine cowl flaps opened up so that the inside of the nacelles would stay cooler in the local desert heat.
 There were also screens in the engine intakes to keep sand out of those desert-based aircraft.
 For Alaskan deployments, a retrofit was issued to redesign those desert cowl flaps so that they would snug down to the nacelle and keep heat in for cold weather flying.
 The desert sand screens were removed.
 Conceding that the Privateer could not climb above weather as surely as the Liberator, when it was in the "soup" the Navy Privateer was the better instrument flight aircraft.

 One feature that endeared the Privateer to its crews in Alaska was its hot wing anti-icing system.
 For this hot wing, the Privateer paid a weight price in the form of a heat exchanger, but for Aleutian flying it was a godsend.
 The result was an all weather aircraft, equipped with the best in flight instruments, radio and radar, and a P-1 (Bendix) autopilot.
-(Other manufacturers, like Sperry, who pioneered them, made autopilots.
-Bendix was a competent 'second source' for many automation components and joined the early ranks of computer manufacturers.)
+(Other manufacturers, like Sperry, which pioneered them, made autopilots.)

 The sight gauges for the main wing fuel tanks were on the forward side of the bulkhead that separated the bomb bay from the forward main cabin.
 They were on the port side of the hatch that led to the bomb bay.
 These were not electronic indicators or repeaters but old fashioned vertical glass tubes containing real aviation gasoline, the level of which told the crew the amount of fuel remaining.
-Most flight crews were always careful about gas fumes.
-Still, I have seen pilots take a Privateer off a runway and from my observer's position near the runway have seen the flash as a cigarette lighter was used to light a cigarette while the wheels were coming up.
-It always seemed to me that a plane should be at altitude in level flight and then at least a "smell" test should take place before the "smoking lamp" was lighted.
-In crew discipline according to our training, after leveling off and having the plane captain check for fumes, the pilot would announce that the "smoking lamp" was lighted and most pilots would add an oral precaution to be especially careful.
-We have read about a plane earlier in this story that seemed to always have "fumes."
-Thankfully, the Privateer was pretty good in that respect.
+Most , but not all, flight crews were always careful about gas fumes.
+If a pilot opened his sliding plastic window bubble, just an inch, fumes rushed forward due to Bernoulli effect.

-The Privateer could carry four self-sealing fuel tanks in the bomb bay, adding an extra 1200 plus gallons of aviation gasoline (avgas).
+The Privateer could carry four self-sealing fuel tanks in the bomb bay, adding an extra 1200 gallons of aviation gasoline (avgas).
 With the wing tanks holding nearly 2400 gallons, the plane could top out just under 3600 gallons.
 For Aleutian flying, that gas capacity was the second best feature (after the 'hot' wing) of our PB4Y-2s.
 Its Pratt & Whitney R-1830 engines used 100/130-octane aviation gasoline.
-We always carried the four bomb bay tanks and except for local familiarization "fam" flights, they were always topped off before we departed any base.
+Leaned out, the 1830 could show fuel consumption of 50 gal. per hour, 4 engines burning 200 gph.
+With 2400 gal. in the wing tanks, and 1200 in the bomb bay tanks, theoretical flight time was 18 hours.
+Of course takeoffs took more, so 15 hours was going to be an exceptional flight.

 The Privateer also carried ECM (electronic countermeasure) equipment, originally installed as an adjunct to its ASW mission.
 This ECM equipment, an "extra" in ASW warfare, turned out to be the key to our future missions in the North Pacific Ocean and Bering Sea.
-Our country had taken an increased interest in the Soviet Union and our forward flight area covered an important part of the Soviet geographic frontier.
-There is more detail on ECM equipment in the book.
+Our country had taken an increased interest in the Soviet Union and our forward flight area covered an important part of the Soviet Pacific frontier.

 Our crew's first flight from our U.S. base at NAS Whidbey Island, Washington to our deployment base at NAS Kodiak, Alaska gave us an inkling of the challenges to be faced in flight to the north.
 The immediate objective, to keep the plane and its crew aloft successfully, came fully home to me when I held the yoke on my first operationally deployed Privateer over Vancouver Island in 1946.
 Hugh Burris, the PPC (Patrol Plane Commander, the pilot in the left seat), informed me that he was going aft to see whether our #4 engine would have to be feathered.
 It had been giving hesitation indications accompanied by puffs of white smoke.
 The yoke is a multi-engine pilot's "stick."
 It is a stick with the bottom half of a circle attached to its upper extremity.
 It enables the pilot to control the position of the aileron and elevator flight surfaces.
 Rudder foot pedals control the rudder.
 The copilot of a dual control aircraft has flight surface controls identical to the pilot's.

 Our aircraft had staggered up to just a 2000-foot clearance over Vancouver Island's rugged mountain range.
 We had had to maintain our takeoff configuration of half flaps all the way from Whidbey Island, Washington just to keep airborne.
 We were on instruments.
-The plane's allowed peak gross weight for takeoff was 65,000 pounds and we had taken off with about 67,000 pounds.
-As Material Officer for the squadron, I had personally allowed the over weight condition because a Naval Air Station based R4D (Navy designation for the Douglas DC-3) that was assigned to carry some of our squadron gear to Kodiak was down for maintenance.
+The plane's allow lly allowed the over weight condition because a Naval Air Station based R4D (Navy designation for the Douglas DC-3) that was assigned to carry some of our squadron gear to Kodiak was down for maintenance.
 I did the "Weight and Balance" calculations and our aircraft was balanced OK but that did not tell the full story.
 What struck home to me with force in those moments was that Lt.
 Hugh B. Burris, USN, trusted me to fly the plane while he went back to look at a smoking (white smoke), sputtering Pratt & Whitney (P&W) R-1830 engine.
 As it turned out, the master cylinder's piston rod had failed.
 Burris made the decision to turn back, though he did not feather the engine because we were getting some useful power on #4 until just over the end of the runway on our landing flare out at Whidbey.
 At that point, the engine quit with a big puff of black smoke as fire engines raced down the runway behind us.
 Whidbey ceiling 700 feet, visibility 1 1/2 miles.
 My PPC out of a World War II Liberator squadron at Dunkeswell, England was one cool cookie.
 I was lucky to be flying with him.
 Our Navigator was Ensign Orville Hollenbeck, USNR, another very intelligent, serious and likable man.
 We were also blessed to have an experienced plane captain (crew captain) in Aviation Chief Machinist Mate (ACMM) Sellers.
 If any of the other crewmembers felt fear, it was not evident to me.

 Ours had been the last plane in our squadron to leave for Kodiak.
 Navy 59645 was our number.
 Our hangar spaces at Whidbey had been vacated and another squadron had moved in.
 I strode back into our little family's living quarters, a half Quonset Hut, in flight suit and harness, holding my chest pack parachute under one arm.
 I was not expected home.
 After all, I had departed very early that morning on three months deployment.
 My wife Peggy looked at me and nearly fainted.
 She had never seen all that gear before and she assumed that I had parachuted from the plane.